Skelf-Research/zviz/docs/threat-model.md

 ## Security posture statement

 ZigViz aims to match gVisor-level policy outcomes for syscall, object, and network access control.
 For kernel exploit resistance, ZigViz relies on an optional microVM boundary rather than a userspace kernel.

+## Related documents

+- `docs/enforcement-model.md` — How policy outcomes are enforced at each layer
+- `docs/broker-design.md` — Broker architecture and TOCTOU resistance
+- `docs/host-requirements.md` — Required host capabilities for policy equivalence